 2. Give back.

 Volunteering and giving back help fill us with purpose and happiness.
 Mail a care package to a family member.
-Drop off a meal or seasonal treat to someone in need — or a close friend!
+Drop off a meal or seasonal treat to someone in need—or a close friend!
 Or, if you are able, consider donating monetarily to a cause or organization you care about.
 Especially during the pandemic, there are many ways to give back in support of our frontline caregivers.

-Giving back may look differently this holiday season, but there are still plenty of ways to make a difference.
 Doing something, even something small, for another person can improve your own attitude and outlook this holiday season.

 3. Focus on yourself.

 Daily self-care looks different for everyone but should include eating well, getting plenty of sleep and staying active.
-Exercise boosts your mood; even a short 20-minute walk can make a difference on your day.
+Exercise boosts your mood—even a short 20-minute walk can make a difference on your day.

 Be good to yourself mentally as well!
 You may find that now is the perfect opportunity to start a daily meditation or mindfulness habit.
 Take time to engage in your favorite activities and look for ways to continue beloved holiday traditions despite these unusual circumstances.

 Most importantly, know that you are not alone!
 Despite this season of joy, feelings of sadness, isolation and anxiety are common around the holiday season.
 Take time to acknowledge these feelings and maintain a good support network, even if from a distance.